my-janala/app-modernisation-demo/TROUBLESHOOTING_GUIDE.md

 **Response:**
 - "You're absolutely right - this is a simplified demo"
 - "In practice, enterprise applications have thousands of files"
-- "Konveyor scales to analyze applications with millions of lines of code"
+- "Konveyor scales to analyse applications with millions of lines of code"
 - "The same patterns apply, but the volume of findings is much larger"

 #### "What about custom frameworks and libraries?"